Saint Johns

 "Aha!
 Rebels no more.
 Thank you, Mr. Allman.

-It is my understanding that you personally took on the challenge to bring St. Johns to its senses and help us get rid of the pathetic "Johnny Reb" stigma.
+It is my understanding that you personally took on the challenge to bring St. Johns to its senses and help us get rid of the awkward "Johnny Reb" image.
 Congratulations on your success!

 I met you briefly this past fall at an Alumni Reunion.
 Had I been aware of the stand you were taking on this issue I would have taken the opportunity to thank you personally.
 You have proven your leadership ability.
-Maybe this is a good time to take aim at a few more SJS traditions that could use some 21st century reexamination.
 You can count on my support for any more changes you think is necessary to move Saint Johns forward.
 Thank you again.

 Rick Archer"

-Guess what.
-I have never been more proud of my school than I was that day on February 18.
+I have never been more proud of my school than I was that day on February 18, 2004.

 I guess social change is never graceful.
 Actually I think they got it right when they hired Mr. Allman.